 Decisions arising from investigations are issued in writing, summarising findings and any remedies offered.
 A response will typically be provided within 20 working days of the complaint being logged unless the complexity warrants a longer period; in such cases, the complainant will be informed of the revised timetable and reasons for delay.
 Outcomes may include an apology, operational changes, discounts or refunds consistent with the nature of the issue.
 All outcomes seek to be proportionate and aimed at restoring customer confidence in our flat clearing operations.

-Closure confirmation letter on desk Record Keeping, Reporting and Continuous Improvement: All complaints and their resolutions are recorded to inform training, operational changes and compliance reporting.
+A large, green industrial skip bin filled with mixed waste materials, including torn cardboard and plastic packaging, positioned on an outdoor paved area near a grassy park with trees and a pond visible in the background.
+The bin has a sturdy metal structure with a slightly textured surface and is situated adjacent to a designated space for rubbish disposal, indicative of a rubbish removal service in Charlton.
+The scene is lit by natural daylight, highlighting the contrast between the vibrant green of the skip and the natural surroundings, reflecting typical waste collection and clearance practices in the local area.
+Flat Clearance Charlton may use such containers for rubbish removal from residential or commercial properties in London suburbs, supporting local waste management needs.
+Record Keeping, Reporting and Continuous Improvement: All complaints and their resolutions are recorded to inform training, operational changes and compliance reporting.
 Aggregated complaint data is reviewed periodically to identify trends in our rubbish removal and apartment clearance services and to develop improvement plans.
 The company reserves the right to update this procedure; any significant changes will be applied consistently.
 This complaints procedure forms part of our commitment to accountable, responsible and customer-focused flat clearance services.

 Flat Clearance Charlton